Fortnite show Ninja Battles debuts on Mixer on May 28

 Tyler “Ninja” Blevins today announced Ninja Battles featuring Fortnite, a new competitive gaming series, premiering May 28 on Microsoft’s Mixer streaming platform.
+Confirmed participants include Nick Eh 30, Bugha, Ewok, NateHill, Reverse2K, among many others who will be competing against Ninja each week.

 The show marks the debut live event series hosted on Ninja’s Mixer channel and will feature 60 of the world’s best Fortnite players and gaming personalities competing to win a $400,000 prize pool.
 It’s an example that esports-related celebrity streams can still be staged during the pandemic in an online-only form.

-Confirmed participants include Nick Eh 30, Bugha, Ewok, NateHill, Reverse2K, among many others who will be competing against Ninja each week.

 Ninja defected from Twitch, a platform that he helped cement (and cemented him as well) as the largest livestreaming platform, to Mixer in August 2019.
-His following shrank as he did so, and he now has three million subscribers and 63 million views.
+His following shrank as he did so, and he now has 3 million subscribers and 63 million views.

 Fans will get to watch livestreams of six online tournaments through July in shows featuring top-tier gaming and celebrity competitors.
 Popular competitive Fortnite casters BallaTW and MonsterDface will provide live commentary for each competition.